Are you an Author, Affiliate, or considering applying? Here are some of the details about what that practically means. First, some terminology:

 On the MennoNerds.com Website

-A MennoNerds Author’s blog’s RSS feed is automatically syndicated into the central blog feed here on MennoNerds.com and from there to MennoNerds accounts on Facebook and Twitter.
+A MennoNerds Author’s blog’s RSS feed is automatically syndicated and published into the central blog feed here on MennoNerds.com and from there to MennoNerds accounts on Facebook and Twitter.
 This is the only point where Affiliates differ from Author: Affiliates are not automatically syndicated to the site.
-After syndication, a moderator will pick approximately 5 posts per day to publish to the website, prioritizing diversity in authorship and in thematic content.

 Authors and Affiliates are included on the Authors page of the MennoNerds website.
 These profiles are loaded from the Gravatar associated with the Author or Affiliate’s email.
 If the Author or Affiliate doesn’t have a Gravatar associated with that email, there will be a generic icon and it will link to the Author or Affiliate’s website, but it is encouraged to create a Gravatar to provide the extra information.